gmcgarvin/GettingCleaningFinal/README.md

 ### Project Overview:

-The purpose of this project is to demonstrate your ability to collect, work with, and clean a data set.
+The purpose of this project is to demonstrate my ability to collect, work with, and clean a data set.
 The goal is to prepare tidy data that can be used for later analysis.

 The results of this effort are delivered as follows:
 * meanBySubjectActivity.csv - a tidy data set fully described in CodeBook.md.